jt-zhang/CardinalityEstimationTestbed/README.md

 - Start by generating training and testing queries for different columns.\
 `cd CardinalityEstimationTestbed\Overall\forest_&_power`\
 `python generate_sql.py`
-- deepdb need schemafile to be rewritten which is explained in the `run.sh`.
 - Then refer to `forest.sh, power.sh` in each method folder to execute the code to get the result.